How to Train for Downhill Running

 Enhanced Confidence:

 Descending steep trails can be intimidating for some runners, especially those who are new to trail running or have limited experience.
 Training downhill helps to build confidence and familiarity with descending techniques, enabling you to tackle descents with greater assurance and control.
-Mental preparedness is a key component of training that we try to reinforce at Vert.run, and we like to see our athletes arriving confident at the start line of their races, events, and tours.
+Mental preparedness is a key component of training, to help you arrive confident at the start line of your races, events, and tours.

 Reduced Injury Risk: